nazmul284/sql/README.md

   FROM products;
   ```

--**Common Table Expression (CTE)**: Create a CTE to calculate the total sales for each product category.
+- **Common Table Expression (CTE)**: Create a CTE to calculate the total sales for each product category.

   Example:
   ```sql